 ‘Thirsty Work’ Part 4: Cotswolds – two programmes with an unexpected link with “The Archers”: singing from North Littleton and Ebrington

-I originally found out about the Thirsty Work programmes on the Radio Times Genome Archive which is very easy to browse and search.
+I originally found out about the Thirsty Work programmes on the Radio Times Programme Index (previously known as the Genome project), which is very easy to browse and search.
 Further information on the making of these programmes has been added from the BBC Written Archives Centre, which is by appointment only, in person.

 For information and discussions about Ambleside, I am grateful to Sue Allan, and for Redmire, to Bob Ellis, Ian Spensley, Albert Calvert and Steve Gardham.
 Many thanks to them all for their generous help and interest.